The 6 Best Budget Bike Trainers (Ideal for Beginners) [2025]

 Technical Specs

 As the name of this trainer suggests, Saris Fluid2 provides fluid, progressive resistance.
-Due to this resistance type, it cannot adjust the resistance based on a training application.
+Due to this type of resistance, 3rd-party apps can’t adjust it.

 Thanks to the progressive resistance, it faithfully simulates riding outdoors.
 It is also relatively quiet (but not as quiet as Tacx Flow).